Jerusalem cross: Modern use

+Today, it appears in various contexts, from religious symbols to artistic representations, many individuals and communities embrace this emblem as a part of their spiritual identity.
+In the Christian community, the cross serves as a potent symbol of faith and connection to heritage.
+Churches across the world display it prominently within their sanctuaries.
+Such visibility reinforces the significance of pilgrimage and spirituality tied to Jerusalem itself.
+The Jerusalem Cross isn't a common Christian symbol.

 When Albert, Prince of Wales (later King Edward VII), visited Jerusalem in 1862, he had a Jerusalem cross tattooed on his arm.
+Twenty years later, his son George V would make a similar journey and also get a tattoo of the Jerusalem Cross to commemorate his experience.
+George wrote of the experience "I was tattooed by the same man who tattooed Papa."

 German Emperor Wilhelm II visited Jerusalem in 1898 and awarded the Jerusalem-Erinnerungskreuz (Jerusalem Memorial Cross) order in the shape of a Jerusalem cross to those who accompanied him at the inauguration of the Lutheran Church of the Redeemer, Jerusalem.

-In the early 20th century, the Jerusalem cross also came to be used as a symbol of world evangelisation in Protestantism.
+In the early 20th century, the Jerusalem cross also came to be used as a symbol of world evangelization in Protestantism.
 A derived design known as the "Episcopal Church Service Cross" was first used during World War I by the Anglican Episcopal Church in the United States.
-The Jerusalem cross was chosen as the emblem of the Deutscher Evangelischer Kirchentag (German Evangelical Church Congress) in the 1950s, since the 1960s shown in a simplified form where the central Cross potent is replaced by a simple Greek cross.
+The Jerusalem cross was chosen as the emblem of the Deutscher Evangelischer Kirchentag (German Protestant Church Assembly) in the 1950s, since the 1960s shown in a simplified form where the central Cross potent is replaced by a simple Greek cross.

-The modern Flag of Georgia was introduced in 2004 on the basis of the flag of Tbilisi shown in the Pizzigano chart.
+The modern national flag of Georgia was introduced in 2004, with a design based on the 15th century Pizzigano chart's use of the cross as the flag of Tbilisi.

-The Jerusalem Cross is also the symbol of Kairos, a four day Jesuit retreat that is held for youth in high schools and parishes around the world.
-The four crosses are used to symbolize the motto of the retreat "Live the fourth".
+The Jerusalem cross is also the symbol of Kairos, a four-day Jesuit retreat that is held for youth in high schools and parishes around the world.
+The four crosses are used to symbolize the motto of the retreat, "Live the fourth".

 The Unicode character set has a character ☩, U+2629 CROSS OF JERUSALEM in the Miscellaneous Symbols table.
 However, the glyph associated with that character according to the official Unicode character sheet is shown as a simple cross potent, and not a Jerusalem cross.

-Frequency selective surfaces

-The Jerusalem cross is often used in frequency selective surface application.
+The Jerusalem cross is often used in frequency selective surface applications.
 The Jerusalem cross is an attractive choice for the periodic element because such a choice makes the frequency selective surface less sensitive to angle of incidence.